VityaVitalich/TaxoLLaMA/README.md

 We present a unified model that is capable of solving taxonomy related tasks, described in our paper TaxoLLaMA: WordNet-based Model for Solving Multiple Lexical Sematic Tasks.
 Here you could find the instructions to reproduce all our results.

+### Models

+Pre-trained models could be accessed with either "TaxoLLama_ckpt" directory for TaxoLLaMA or with "TaxoLLama_bench_ckpt" directory for TaxoLLaMA-b.
+Models follow HuggingFace framework and only LORA weight and config are stored.

 ### Data

 All of our data follows the same format, we have modified each test and train set from taxonomy-related tasks to follow this format, as it is handy to use and unified, which is crucial aspect.